-Subsequent to the March 6, 2019 LUDC meeting, city staff discussed the feasibility and practicality of shifting to a decibel-based standard for noise enforcement.
-Based upon the reasons previously cited by the City Attorney's Office, as well as concern from Code Compliance regarding the objectivity of the use of decibel meters, the Administration does not recommend shifting from the current normal conversation standard to a decibel based standard.
+Subsequent to the March 6, 2019 LUDC meeting, City staff discussed the feasibility and practicality of shifting to a decibel-based standard for noise enforcement.
+Based upon the reasons previously cited by the City Attorney's Office, as well as concern from Code Compliance regarding the objectivity of the use of decibel meters, the Administration does not recommend shifting from the current normal conversation standard to a decibel-based standard.

 Additionally, at the March 6, 2019 meeting, the LUDC directed the Administration and the City Attorney's office to explore other options to allow indoor restaurants to have ambient live performances, as the original proposal to exempt ambient performances from the definition of entertainment was met with community resistance due to concerns of excessive, unenforceable noise.
-In response, the following are three separate, potential options to address the proposal:
+In response, the following three separate, potential options to address the proposal were presented to the LUDC on June 12, 2019: